-So, you’ve found a feral cat and you’ve decided to adopt and tame it to make it a part of your family.
-First of all, make absolutely certain that your feral cat is truly feral and isn’t actually someone’s pet that ran away or got lost.
-But if you’re sure the cat is feral, there’s no reason why you shouldn’t adopt it, provided both you and the cat seem pleased with the ongoing situation.
+So, you’ve found a feral cat, and you’ve decided to adopt and tame them to make them a part of your family.
+First of all, make absolutely certain that the cat is feral and isn’t actually someone’s pet that ran away or got lost.
+If you’re sure the cat doesn’t have an owner, there’s no reason why you shouldn’t adopt it.

-Don’t capture the feral cat and force it to live with you expecting that you’ll get along.
-Instead, follow the five steps below to help you tame that feral cat and make friends.
-Then, you can invite it inside and offer it a living space in your home.
+However, don’t capture the feral cat and force them to live with you and expect that you’ll get along.
+Instead, follow the five steps below to help you tame them and make friends.
+Then, you can invite them inside and provide a comfortable space in your home.

 The Three Classifications of Cats